domingos-rodrigues/todos/README.md

 ## Instal composer (if you don't have it) ##

-Laravel uses php8.0 - if don'n have it please install
+Laravel uses php8.0 (or higher) - if don'n have it please install

 ## Install Laravel ##